vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 and the insulation scores for all window sizes in the object will be converted to BED files using the input file name as prefix.
 If you only want to convert specific window sizes, use the ``-w`` parameter.
-To find out which window sizes are available in a previously calculated scores object, simply run ``kaic insulation`` without any
+To find out which window sizes are available in a previously calculated scores object, simply run ``fanc insulation`` without any
 parameters:

 .. literalinclude:: code/domains_example_code